Skip to main content

 Prosthodontists are dental specialists with additional years of advanced training in the restoration and replacement of teeth.
 After dental school, Dr. Marlin completed an additional three-year prosthodontic residency focused on complex restorative cases, implant dentistry, and laboratory techniques.
 This specialized training means he understands the intricate relationship between surgical implant placement and the esthetic and functional restoration that follows.

-Unlike general dentists who place implants occasionally, Dr. Marlin has placed over 3,900 implants and maintains the highest success rates.
-His expertise extends to complex cases involving severe bone loss, multiple missing teeth, and challenging anatomical situations.
-He also designs and crafts restorations in our on-site laboratory, maintaining complete control over quality and precision.
+As a specialty-trained prosthodontist, Dr. Marlin has placed over 3,900 implants and maintains the highest success rates.
+His expertise extends to complex cases involving severe bone loss, multiple missing teeth, and challenging anatomical situations, including full mouth dental implants and failing implant repair.
+He designs and crafts restorations in our on-site laboratory using CAD/CAM technology, maintaining complete control over quality and precision implant placement.

 The In-House Laboratory Advantage